mathbrook/foxglove-sdk/CONTRIBUTING.md

 Releases are published via GitHub Actions.

-### Rust & Python
+### Rust, Python, and C/C++

 All SDK languages are versioned and released together.

 1. Manually trigger the "Draft Release" workflow in GitHub Actions, specifying the new version number.
+2. Ensure that the draft release workflow completes successfully.
-2. Check the release notes, and hit publish on the new release.
+3. Check the release notes, and hit publish on the new release.
-3. Ensure the post-release and tag workflows complete successfully.
+4. Ensure the post-release and tag workflows complete successfully.

 ### TypeScript